macfluffy/flask-lms/README.md

-# Flask LMS
+# Flask LMS – Learning Management System API
-Flask LMS is a RESTful API that centralises student, teacher, and course data for educational institutions.
+Flask LMS (Learning Management System) is a RESTful API that centralises student, teacher, and course data for educational institutions.

 ## Overview
 This project demonstrates how a lightweight student‑information system (SIS) can be built using Flask blueprints, SQLAlchemy, and Marshmallow.
 It shows how schools moving off paper forms and spreadsheets could consolidate records behind a single source of truth and reduce duplicate data entry.